segmentio/segment-docs/src/connections/spec/common.md

 ---
 title: 'Spec: Common Fields'
-sidebar: Common Fields
 ---

 In the Segment [Spec](/docs/spec/) all the [API calls](/docs/spec#api-calls) have a common structure, and a few common fields.

-However, not every destination accepts every specced field.
-If you have a question about what fields a destination *will* accept, you can refer to the destination's docs page, or check out our [open-source destination code on Github](https://github.com/segment-integrations).
+However, not all destinations accept all fields included in the Spec.
+Not sure which fields an destination accepts?
+Refer to the destination's documentation page, or check out the [open-source destination code on Github](https://github.com/segment-integrations).

 ## Structure
 Every API call has the same core structure and fields.
 These fields describe user identity, timestamping and mechanical aides like API version.